 Vision Mentorship and Grant Program

-The WSSB Outreach mentor program continues to offer support for developing the next generation of teachers of students with blindness and low vision.
+Welcome back to the new school year!
+The WSSB Outreach Vision Mentorship and Grant Program mentor continues to offer support for developing the next generation of teachers of students with blindness and low vision.
 Our dedicated team of teachers remains focused on providing new educators in Washington with increased support time, specialized knowledge from multiple professionals, and a wide range of resources.
 We will continue to offer to include both in-person and online support, as well as enhanced professional development opportunities including monthly webinars and state-specific resource creation.
 We look forward to connecting with you.

 The vision grant program is a partnership involving the Office of the Superintendent of Public Instruction (OSPI), Washington Sensory Disability Services (WSDS), the Washington State School for the Blind (WSSB) and Stephen F. Austin State University in Texas.
-Since 2017, our program has offered yearly grants and mentor support to Washington State teachers with a graduate degree who wish to add a vision endorsement to their certificate.
-Over this time, we have added nearly 50 new vision professionals throughout the state to assist in meeting the needs of this ever-growing field.
+Since 2017, our program has offered yearly grants and mentor support to currently certified Washington State teachers who wish to add a vision endorsement to their certificate.
+Over this time, we have added over 50 new vision professionals throughout the state to assist in meeting the needs of this ever-growing field.
 Applications are taken every winter/spring with a deadline of April 1st.
 Grants are limited and competitive.
 By applying, you are automatically eligible for grant consideration.
 The grant pays for all tuition but not course fees and books.
 If you are interested, please contact us for more information.
+The grant application window is closed as of now.

 Apply for Stephen F. Austin University Teachers of Students with Visual Impairments Training Program